Register With The Practice

 As you are newly registered at Park Crescent Health Centre, please can you let the surgery know if you are taking any medication(s), what you are taking and when you will need a prescription.
 Please allow at least a week for the surgery to issue your prescription.
 If you have not had a prescription from us before, you may be asked to have a review with a clinician before we can issue your medication.
 See our prescriptions page for more information

-You can request medication either by handing in your request in writing to the surgery, on SystemOnline or the NHS App.
-If you do not have a log in for online service please call Reception who will set this up for you or complete this form to register for online services.
+You can request medication either by filling in our online form, on SystemOnline or the NHS app.
+If you do not have a log in for online services, please complete this form to register for online services or call Reception who will set this up for you.

-Please note we do not accept prescription requests over our main phone number.
+Please note we do not accept prescription requests over the phone, unless a special agreement has been made with our pharmacy team.

 Please be aware we restrict some of the medications we prescribe at Park Crescent due to their addictive nature and associated negative side effects.
 This follows current best evidence for prescribing.

-There are some medications that we will not prescribe and if you join the practice, already on these medications, then we will organise an appointment with you in order to discuss this and wean you off them.
+If you are currently on any of these medicatons when you join the practice, we will organise an appointment with you in order to discuss this and wean you off them.

 The drugs in question come under the following categories